-For more information about how your cover works when flexi-linking, split TPD or split IP applies, see pages 17, 18 and 20 under the sections 'Do you want flexi-linking to apply?', 'Will a split TPD arrangement apply?' and 'Will a split IP arrangement apply?'.
+For more information about how your cover works when flexi-linking, split TPD or split IP applies, see pages 17, 18 and 20 under the sections 'Do you want flexi-linking to apply?', 'Do you want split TPD?' and 'Will a split IP arrangement apply?'.
 Please also refer to the policy terms in parts A, B, C and the Definitions.
 It's important that you read this information and consult your financial adviser to work out which, if any, of these structures suit your needs.

-Setting up your Life Care, TPD or Trauma policy:
+Setting up your Life Care, TPD or Trauma cover: